DarthsideDave/jeffstandard-preview-dec2025/README.md

 The keyboard is optional.
 Ship the future.

 ---
 *Pre-print specs.
-Independent verification encouraged. © 2025 YOUR_NAME.
-All rights reserved.*
+Independent verification encouraged. © 2025 David L. Barry. @mixedrealityman All rights reserved.*